18F/health-tracking-course/collections/_admin/howto/careandfeeding.md

 Our work, as employees of the federal government, is free for all.
 Any future contributions should be made under the same license.
 This includes individuals as well as vendors; all contributions, edits, etc. will become CC0/public domain upon offering.

-# Building, Maintaining, Publishing

-## Updating the Gemfile
-If you change the Gemfile, you will need to regenerate the lockfile.

-1. Remove Gemfile.lock.
-2. docker-compose up
-3. Exit docker when complete.

-As part of the compose file, `bundle install` will execute.
-This is the easiest way to regenerate the lockfile after a change to the Gemfile.

-## Building content only

-`docker run -v $(PWD):/site bretfisher/jekyll-serve build`

 # C/O, etc